Loops can be nested in Python, as they can with other programming languages. We will find certain situations that require nested loops.

 We have provided the list

-sales_data that shows the numbers of different flavors of ice cream sold at three different locations: Scoopcademy, Gilberts Creamery, and Manny’s Scoop Shop.
+sales_data that shows the number of scoops sold for different flavors of ice cream at three different locations: Scoopcademy, Gilberts Creamery, and Manny’s Scoop Shop.

-We want to sum up the total number of scoops sold.
+We want to sum up the total number of scoops sold across all three locations.
 Start by defining a variable

 scoops_sold and set it to zero.